top of page

 MARKET GAPS

-• Many solutions are apps attempting to replace existing tools
+• Most solutions try to replace existing tools instead of integrating.

 Status Cue